 You may be part of a team for a kaizen event.
 If so, keep an open mind and use your skills to provide a new constructive viewpoint for continuous improvement.

-If a kaizen event happened, helped to make sure the results are standardized, or that you’re getting the training to do it right.
+If a kaizen event happened, help to make sure the results are standardized, or that you’re getting the training to do it right.
 Find out who owns the change to monitor and maintain it.
 Doing these things will help with the success of your company’s continuous improvement system.

 Find out: can you submit a kaizen suggestion?
 If so, learn how to do it.